hogarthww-labs/gh-pro/README.md

 * Issue ID
 * Summary

-The branch name will be generated from this data as follows
+The branch name will by default be generated from this data as follows

 `<Issue ID>/<epic name>/<Summary dashified>`